Skip to content

 Section 02

-• SEO target: the search results page (ten blue links).
+• SEO target: the search results page (a list of links).

-• GEO target: the generated response from an AI model, with or without a source link.
+• GEO target: visibility and citations across every generative engine, with or without a source link.

 Section 03

-GEO is not limited to one platform.
-It targets every engine that generates answers from retrieved or trained content.
-Google AI Overviews are the most visible surface, appearing above traditional results for an increasing percentage of queries.
-ChatGPT with browsing enabled retrieves live web content and cites sources inline.
-Perplexity operates as a dedicated answer engine, always citing its sources with numbered references.
-Claude uses training data and, when tools are available, can retrieve web content.
-Microsoft Copilot integrates Bing search results into generated answers.
-Each engine has slightly different retrieval preferences, citation behaviours, and content formatting expectations.
-A robust GEO strategy accounts for all of them rather than optimising for a single platform.
+Every engine that generates answers from retrieved or trained content.
+Google AI Overviews are the most visible surface, appearing above traditional results.
+ChatGPT searches the web and cites sources inline.
+Perplexity operates as a dedicated answer engine, always citing with numbered references.
+Claude searches the web and cites sources when a question needs current information.
+Microsoft Copilot folds Bing results into generated answers.
+Each engine has its own retrieval habits and formatting preferences, so a robust GEO strategy accounts for all of them rather than optimising for one.

 Section 04

-The first step is an audit.
-You need to know where your brand currently appears (and does not appear) in AI-generated answers across the major engines.
+Start with an audit.
+You need to know where your brand currently appears, and does not appear, in AI-generated answers across the major engines.
 From there, the work falls into four categories.
-First, entity authority: make sure your business identity is consistent, well-structured, and present across authoritative sources.
-Second, content formatting: restructure your highest-value pages so they answer questions directly, use clear headings, and present information in a shape models can extract.
-Third, structured data: implement schema markup that gives machines an unambiguous understanding of what your pages contain.
-Fourth, technical accessibility: ensure AI crawlers can reach your content, read your structured data, and find your canonical pages without obstruction.
+First, entity authority: make your business identity consistent and well-structured across authoritative sources.
+Second, content formatting: restructure your highest-value pages so they answer questions directly.
+Third, structured data: give machines an unambiguous understanding of what your pages contain.
+Fourth, technical accessibility: make sure AI crawlers can reach your content without obstruction.

 • Audit your current AI visibility across all major engines.